MDW-94/G38_SoloProject_PetCareConsole/README.md

 - Sometimes an owner does not know the DOB - allow them to enter an age instead.
 Keep this up-to-date, if they visit again a year later this hsould be reflected in the pets age (if the pet was 3 on first admission it will be 4 on the year-later admission)

-- Add extra functionality to your app:
+- Add extra functionality to your app: assigning treatments,  comprehensive ways  of maintaining treatment notes over time, appointments, pricing/billing

 ##### Initial Thoughts on MVP